TWO GUIDED WALKING TOURS OF HISTORIC DOWNTOWN TIBURON

 A visit to the Railroad and Ferry Depot Museum, its working model of the 1909 Tiburon rail yard and authentic restoration of the 1930s stationmaster’s quarters.

 How conservationists fought hard to maintain the area's physical beauty.

 YOUR TOUR GUIDE

 Elliott Brown is a Tiburon resident.
 A former teacher, entrepreneur and corporate executive, he has spoken to and trained numerous groups, and has designed and led workshops on many subjects, both here and abroad.
 In creating Tiburon Walking Tours, he has combined this experience with his passion for sharing knowledge and his love for Tiburon and the Bay Area.

 Elliott’s aim is to leave you with a new understanding of this beautiful area's history and evolution.
 To do that, he’s collected information from many sources — original newspaper accounts, magazines, and historical books.
-Elliott will recount anecdotes about key people who figured in the history of the Tiburon Peninsula, illustrating the tour with nearly 100 historical photographs.
+Elliott will recount anecdotes about key people who figured in the history of the Tiburon Peninsula, illustrating each tour with dozens of historical photographs.

 An enormous “thank you” to David Gotz, who is the Belvedere-Tiburon Landmarks Society’s Historian and Archivist as well as the Tiburon Town Historian, for the invaluable assistance and encyclopedic knowledge he shared with me.
 And these tours would not have been possible without the generous support of Maureen Borthwick, Recreation Supervisor: Adults & Facilities Maintenance for The Ranch at Dairy Knoll; DeAnn Biss, Executive Director of the Tiburon Peninsula Chamber of Commerce; Patty Flax, Executive Director of the Belvedere-Tiburon Landmarks Society; and Patti Pickett, Administration Assistant for the Town of Tiburon.